Bahram Dabiri

 Bahram Dabiri (Persian: بهرام دبیری; b.
 1950) is an Iranian painter and visual artist.
 Dabiri's work has been displayed in many exhibitions in Iran, United States, Spain, Germany and United Arab Emirates.

 Academic career

 In 1970, he was accepted into the Fine Arts Department of Tehran University, and received his undergraduate degree in painting.

 Exhibitions

 Dabiri's work has been displayed, among others, at Museum of Contemporary Art, Tehran, French Embassy, Tehran, 2000 Art Expo New York, 2000 Contemporary Iranian Modern Art exhibition, New York, Reagan Center, Washington, Fabien Fryns Gallery, Marbella, Spain, Hotel Mirage, UAE, Bernak Gallery, Bremen, Germany.

 Influences

 Dabiri's initial influence came by the works of Hieronymus Bosch and Pieter Bruegel the Elder.
-He studied under Hannibal Alkhas, Behjat Sadr, Parviz Tanavoli and Rouin Pakbaz.
+He studied under Hannibal Alkhas, Behjat Sadr, Parviz Tanavoli and Ruyin Pakbaz.